2vg/mofuw/README.md

 about my parser, check [mofuparser](https://github.com/2vg/mofuparser)

-~~but, i want to use libev... because more faster than libuv...~~ this is working now !
+~~but, i want to use libev... because more faster than libuv...~~ this is developping now !

 if i will made Asynchronous library, i will may replace libuv to libev